 - An OJJDP funded study on the risk assessment implementation.

-Recent research with partnering agencies includes:
+Recent research with partnering agencies:

 - Creating the Ohio Risk Assessment System (ORAS) with the Ohio Department of Rehabilitation and Corrections (ODRC).